MiamiOH-CSE274/Portfolio/README.md

 * The call stack (not to be confused with the stack data structure!)

-The call stack in C++ (and most other programming languages) is used to show the execution of local variables, parameters, and function calls.

-!the stack.
-Which variables live where and implications of that.
-Statically allocated variables live here.
+The call stack in C++ is the portion of the RAM used for statically allocated variables.
+Variables in the stack only live as long as that particular variable stays in scope, or in other words while the funtion that created that variable is still running.
+The stack is a LIFO data structure and can grow too large, resulting in the popular saying "stack overflow".

 * The heap (not to be confused with the heap data structure!)

 The heap is a pool of memory used for dynamic memory allocation.
 When the new keyword is used, the object uses memory from the heap.
+Variables in the heap must be deleted with delete to prevent memory problems.

 * Address